Strategic storytelling

 Lessons Learned

-The common denominator of successful communication projects: a shared understanding.
-"Develop a shared vision with everyone involved at an early stage," recommends Pascal Schöpf from ebm-papst, pointing out three further success factors:
+The common thread among successful communication projects: a shared understanding.
+“Develop a shared vision with all stakeholders early on,” recommends Pascal Schöpf of ebm-papst, pointing to three additional factors for success:

 Effective storytelling should not be left to chance